COS301-SE-2024/Query-Builder/query-builder-docs/docs/requirements-specification/technology-requirements.md

 - Git

     We will be using Git for version control to manage changes to our codebase.
 Git enables collaborative development, efficient tracking of changes, and easy branching and merging of code.

+## Documentation
+*In this subsection we will explain how we intent to show all documentation*

+- Docusaurus

+    We are using Docusaurus to build and maintain our project documentation, providing a user-friendly and organized platform for all our documentation needs.